ifrycolorado/ClassTimeTrackingAnalysis/README.md

 # Toggl Details

-For you Toggl power users, each course was designated as its own project, each assignment was as its own time entry, and each semester was organized as a client.
+For those of you who are Toggl power users: each course was designated as its own project, each assignment was as its own time entry, and each semester was organized as a client.
 Domains and Types are tags.

 I use the free version of Toggl.
 Maybe Toggl has the per-tag analytics in the pro version, but I wouldn't know.

 # About Me

-I am a Junior at the Colorado School of Mines studying Computer Science with a minor in Public Affairs.
-I've maintained a 4.0 in all of my coursework, so this time tracking data is indicative of what it took me to get an A in a class.
+I am a Junior at the Colorado School of Mines studying Computer Science with a minor in Public Affairs through the McBride Honors Program.
+I've maintained a 4.0 in all of my coursework.
+This time tracking data is indicative of what it took me to get an As in all of my classes.
 This will not be the same for everybody.